-APPEL (Affiliation for Pharmacy Practice Experiential Learning) was formed in 2015 by a consortium of the UCC School of Pharmacy, the RCSI School of Pharmacy and Biomolecular Sciences, and the Trinity School of Pharmacy and Pharmaceutical Sciences.
-It was established to streamline the management of the common experiential learning placements of all three integrated pharmacy programmes in Ireland.
+APPEL (Affiliation for Pharmacy Practice Experiential Learning) is a unique consortium collaboration between the UCC School of Pharmacy, the RCSI School of Pharmacy and Biomolecular Sciences, and the Trinity School of Pharmacy and Pharmaceutical Sciences.
+APPEL facilitates the coordination and quality assurance the common experiential learning placements of all three integrated pharmacy programmes in Ireland.
 It is overseen by the APPEL Board, consisting of the three Heads of the Schools of Pharmacy in UCC, RCSI, and Trinity.